GitJuski/Linux-servers/h6-GJ(In progress).md

 ![30](Screenshots/6/30.png)

-At this point I noticed that I forgot to activate the env again so I changed to the publicwsgi directory and used `source env/bin/activate` before going to the etsycom and using manage.py.
+At this point I noticed that I forgot to activate the env again, so I changed to the publicwsgi directory and used `source env/bin/activate` before going to the etsycom and using manage.py.

 ![31](Screenshots/6/31.png)